urbantrout/docs/en/templating/tags/exit.md

 # `{% exit %}`

-This tag will preventing the rest of the template from executing, and end the request.
+This tag will prevent the rest of the template from executing, and end the request.

 ```twig
 {% set entry = craft.entries.id(entryId).one() %}